|

 Relaxation

 Another part of the brain involved in orgasms is the amygdala.
-This part of the brain is in charge of feelings like anger, fear and aggressive responses.
-The survival instincts such as the flight or fight response are also located in the amygdala.
-This means the more active the amygdala is, the more intense the anger, fear or aggression would be.
-By contrast, during an orgasm the activity of the amygdala decreases and the person feels calmer and relaxed.
+This part of the brain is in charge of feelings like anger, fear, and aggressive responses.
+The survival instincts, such as the fight-or-flight response, are also located in the amygdala.
+This means the more active the amygdala is, the more intense the anger, fear, or aggression would be.
+By contrast, during an orgasm, the activity of the amygdala decreases, and the person feels calmer and relaxed.
 Who knew orgasms could be so powerful?

 Even though satisfying sex is crucial for a healthy relationship, it’s often one of the first things we overlook when life gets busy.
 If you’re struggling to shut off your mind or put things down to spend intimate time with your lover, check out my previous blog on scheduling sex.